1996 United States presidential election in Utah

 by a 21.07 point margin, his highest margin of victory nationwide.

 As of the 2024 presidential election, this is the last election in which Tooele and Carbon Counties voted for a Democratic presidential candidate.
 This also marked the first time since statehood that a president won two terms without ever carrying Utah.

+This is the only presidential election in Utah in which fewer votes were cast than in the previous election.